FlaccidFacade/beacon-relay-asset-view-orchestration/api/QUICKSTART.md

 # Quick Start Guide

-Get the B.R.A.V.O API up and running in 5 minutes!
+Get the B.R.A.V.O.
+API up and running in 5 minutes!

 ## 🚀 Local Development